mavula/aws-mini-project/README.md

 Usage:
 ============================

-Clone this repository and run the Ruby script inside that will spin up the EC2 instance, and then Apache webserver inside of it.
+Clone this repository, bundle install and run the Ruby script inside that will spin up the EC2 instance, and then Apache webserver inside of it.
 Run this command to set everything up:

     ruby launch --aws-region aws-region-to-build-in --key-name your-ec2-keypair-name --stack-name mini-project